-3.6 The General Manager must send to each Councillor, at least three (3) days before each meeting of the Council, a notice specifying the time, date and place at which the meeting is to be held, and the business proposed to be considered at the meeting.
+3.7 The General Manager must send to each Councillor, at least 3 days after the previous Ordinary Council meeting (with the exception of the February ordinary meeting each year where the business paper is to be released 3 days after the fourth Tuesday of January), a notice specifying the time, date and place at which the meeting is to be held, and the business proposed to be considered at the meeting.

-3.7 The notice and the agenda for, and the business papers relating to, the meeting may be given to Councillors in electronic form, but only if all Councillors have facilities to access the notice, agenda and business papers in that form.
+3.8 The notice and the agenda for, and the business papers relating to, the meeting may be given to Councillors in electronic form, but only if all Councillors have facilities to access the notice, agenda and business papers in that form.